General Motors (NYSE:GM) automobile business in China has sold more vehicles than any other markets in the world.

 In 2019, GM’s automotive revenue yoy growth had turned from bad to worse when year over year decline happened across all quarterly results, with 4Q 2019 quarter being the worst offender when the reported yoy growth rate was -21.8%.

-Similarly, GM posted an automotive revenue year over year decline of 7% in 1Q 2020 on the back of weak vehicles demand as a result of the COVID-19 disruption in the automotive sector.
+Similarly, GM posted an automotive revenue year over year decline of 59% in 2Q 2020 on the back of extremely weak vehicle demand as a result of the COVID-19 disruption in the automotive sector.

-GM’s equity income from China represents a quarter of the company’s total operating income in 2019, indicating that GM made only a fraction of the profit despite selling the most cars in China.
+GM’s equity income from China represents only a small amount of the company’s total operating income in 2020, indicating that GM made only a fraction of the profit despite selling the most cars in China.

-Although vehicles sales from the United States of America was only behind that of China in 2019, the North America market contributed the largest revenue stream to General Motors at nearly 90% of total revenue.
+Although vehicle sales from the United States of America were only behind that of China in 2020, the North American market contributed the largest revenue stream to General Motors at nearly 90% of total revenue.

 References and Credits: